“This is my story – done my way. It’s about seeing yourself, knowing what you deserve and it’s for girls to wake up and see themselves as empresses.”

 Empress is a truly cathartic R&B/Soul record that brims with youthful exuberance and wisdom of lived experience.
 It’s refreshing and slickly produced, with a thrillingly playful relationship with the mainstream.

-On Just A Kid, produced by Mr Hudson, she recalls her childhood.
+Mr Hudson, she recalls her childhood.
 “You don’t know about my story” she sings, brimming with rich, warm tones, imploring us not to underestimate her.
 For Ray, this is a chance to tell her story, and we’re here, listening in as she takes us to heady heights, getting up and dancing, listening closely, desperate to hear more.